 The map below shows the primary low flying routes through the Lake District.

 A number of danger areas affect Cumbria

 - Warcop EG DG407 - This danger area covers an Army Training area on the Pennines to the south of Appleby.
 It's an extensive area of what could be a good South Westerly flying area.
 The height of the area is normally 10,000ft but it is occasionally increased (via NOTAM) to 13,500ft.
-In January 2009, the advertised opening times were Mon-Sat 0730-0200 Sun 0730-1300 in Winter and 1 hour earlier in Sunday.
+In January 2009, the advertised opening times were Mon-Sat 0730-0200 Sun 0730-1300 in Winter and 1 hour earlier in Summer.
 Unlike the RAF, the Army do work weekends as a lot of Territorial Army training takes place then.
 Watch out for this area if you're thinking of flying XC to the East coast.